NStanley0524/NStanley0524/README.md

 - 👋 Hi, I’m Nwajagu Stanley Ifeanyi
 - 🔥 I’m passionate about assisting businesses in making data-driven decisions by uncovering valuable insights from complex data.
-- 💻 I’m currently learning Python and how to leverage the tools in analysing complex datasets and answering business questions
+- 💻 I’m currently learning Automation and how to leverage the tools in streamlining and optimizing workflows for organisations
 - 📊 I’m looking to collaborate on projects and network with like minded people
 - 📫 You can reach me on my mail nwajagustanley@gmail.com